ucb-stat133/stat133-fall-2017/labs/lab08-simple-loops.md

 > ### Learning Objectives
 >
+> -   Forget about vectorized code (pretend it doesn't exist)
 > -   Practice writing simple loops
 > -   Get familiar with the syntax of a `for` loop
 > -   Get familiar with the syntax of a `while` loop